vdaas/vald/docs/user-guides/mirring-configuration.md

       colocation: "dc1"
 ```

-Configuring the cluster role setting is required when you deploy Vald clusters with Vald Mirror Gateway on multiple namespaces in the Kubernetes cluster.
+The cluster role configuration is required when you deploy Vald clusters with Vald Mirror Gateway on multiple namespaces in the Kubernetes cluster.

 Please refer to [Cluster Role Configuration](https://vald.vdaas.org/docs/user-guides/cluster-role-binding/) about cluster role settings for Mirror Gateway.